Degenerative Disc Disease

 If degenerative disc disease has led to additional conditions, such as osteoarthritis, more aggressive forms of treatment may be necessary.
 Physical therapy aims to relive symptoms with strengthening exercises for the affected area.
 Symptoms that remain unresponsive to medication and physical therapy may require surgical removal of the degenerated disc.
 Your doctor will develop a customized treatment plan for your individual condition.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained spine surgeon in New Jersey who performs minimally invasive spine surgery as well as complex spinal procedures.
 Dr. Lipani is a specialist in the treatment for degenerative disc disease and many other spinal conditions such as spinal stenosis, herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
-Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for degenerative disc disease.
+Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for degenerative disc disease.
 Dr. Lipani offers image guided spine surgery approaches for degenerative disc disease treatment, tailored to the needs of each patient.
-For state-of-the-art degenerative disc disease treatment, call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art degenerative disc disease treatment, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!

 Many patients needing spinal surgery don’t want to travel far from home to see a specialist in another state.
 With Dr. Lipani, you have degenerative disc disease options and never have to leave New Jersey.
 Dr. Lipani makes sure all his patients are well taken care of before and after neurosurgery, making them feel like part of the family.